-If you are answering another VirusTotal Community member's file or URL comment do not forget to address him your answer, you can do this by using the @user_nick syntax:
+If you are answering another VirusTotal Community member's file or URL comment do not forget to address them your answer, you can do this by using the @user_nickname syntax:

 All addressed comments will appear in the destinatary's profile mentions section.